 Because I really want to see the 3.4.0 released, I took the liberty to create a patch that specify the www, sftp and sftps as URLs.
 Mischa, the patch matches your expectations?
 If yes, I'll update the wiki pages, too.

-#11 Updated by Mischa The Evil about 1 month ago
+#11 Updated by Mischa The Evil 3 months ago

 - File 0001-Complement-external-URL-documentation-21375.patch added